jjjutla/FibreTag/README.md

 - [21% of digital users (10-25 years) buy fashion just for social media posts](https://www.businessoffashion.com/reports/retail/gen-z-fashion-in-the-age-of-realism-bof-insights-social-media-report/); our AR feature lets influencers virtually try on outfits, reducing global shipping.
 - Easy on-boarding of users using a walletless Google authentication and fiat payments using Chargebee.

-## Business Model and Tokenomics:
-- The rental model can also be a source of continuous revenue to cover gas fees.
-- A portion of the platforms profits can be set in a pool to hedge against future gas fee volatility.
-- Brands or users can stake a certain amount of VET tokens for VTHO, which can be used to cover the operational costs on the platform.
-- Users with the loyalty pass can earn VTHO to offset gas fees by making purchases and leaving reviews.

 ## Incentives:
 ### For Consumers: